CN-UPB/DeepCoMP/README.md

 ### Todos

+* Nicer visualization: Show total curr dr for each UE in legend; change conn color to green if req dr is satisfied
+* Larger scenarios with more UEs and BS.
+Auto create rand BS, UE; just configure number in env.
 * Fix structlog: Once deepcopy is included in release, update requirements to new version & test
 * Multiple UEs:
     * Multi-agent: Separate agents for each UE.
 I should look into ray/rllib: https://docs.ray.io/en/latest/rllib-env.html#multi-agent-and-hierarchical
     * Collaborative learning: Share experience or gradients to train agents together.
 Use same NN.
 Later separate NNs?
 Federated learing
     * Possibilities: Higher=better
         1. DONE: Use & train exactly same NN for all UEs (still per UE decisions).
-        2. Separate NNs for each agent, but share gradient updates or experiences occationally
+        2. Separate NNs for each agent, but share gradient updates or experiences occationally: https://docs.ray.io/en/latest/rllib-env.html#implementing-a-centralized-critic
-* Larger scenarios with more UEs and BS.
-Auto create rand BS, UE; just configure number in env.
 * Generic utlitiy function: Currently, reward is a step function (pos if enough rate, neg if not).
 Could also be any other function of the rate, eg, logarithmic
 * Efficient caching of connection data rate:
     * Currently always recalculate the data rate per connection per UE, eg, when calculating reward or checking whether we can connect